World’s Greatest Tarragon Chicken Salad Recipe

 - Remove excess fat from each chicken breast and pat dry.
 Slide 2 lemon slices and assorted herbs (optional) under the skin of each breast.
 Season each breast with salt and pepper and place, skin side up, in a 9x13 baking dish.

 - Cover pan with foil (try to make sure foil is not touching the skin) and bake for 20 minutes.
-Reduce temperature to 350 degrees and cook for an additional 15 minutes.
-Remove foil and allow chicken to brown for an additional 15 minutes of cooking.
+Reduce temperature to 350 degrees and roast for an additional 15 minutes.
+Remove foil and allow the chicken to brown for an additional 10-15 minutes of cooking.
 (The chicken should be just cooked through and the bones will still have pink, even red.
 Once the bones are brown, the breast is overcooked.)

 - Remove chicken from pan and allow it to rest until cool enough to touch.